From the finest inkjet greeting cards and accessories to expert printing help, Red River Paper is here for you and we're ready to help!

 How do I fold my cards?
 What side do I print on?

 Red River Paper's pre-scored note card stock is packed print side up in the box.

-- For Double-sided Cards pre-scored note card stock is packed print side up in the box.
+- For Single-sided Cards - packed print side up in the box.

-- You'll notice that the score line has two distinct sides - an indented side and a raised side.
-You will fold away from the indented side of any scored card.
-That is the direction where the paper is weakened to fold but not crack and break.
+You'll notice that the score line has two distinct sides - an indented side and a raised side.
+Fold away from the indented side of any scored card.

 What are "Square Cards"?